-- Amount of purchase some purchases may also require proof of payment. - Name of the person to be reimbursed. - Service or items purchased.
-Notification of an item ordered and/or shipped is not proof of purchase.

-Receipts emailed to the student from the conference organizers, airlines, Uber/Lyft, and hotels should be saved as PDFs to ensure all vendor contact information is included.
-Do not copy and paste portions of the receipts emails in your submission for reimbursement.
-If you submit a screenshot of a receipt, it must provide all the information listed above.
+- ✓ Amount of purchase some purchases may also require proof of payment. - ✓ Name of the person to be reimbursed. - ✓ Service or items purchased.
+Notification of an item ordered and/or shipped is not proof of purchase. - Receipts emailed to the student from the conference organizers, airlines, Uber/Lyft, and hotels should be saved as PDFs to ensure all vendor contact information is included.
+Do not copy and paste portions of the receipts emails in your submission for reimbursement. - No phone screenshots of receipts will be accepted; obtain receipts via computer, not phone, if you do not have a hard copy receipt.
+Save the receipts in pdf format.